Test Data Generation: What is, How to, Example, Tools

 - Automated Test Data Generation Tools

-Typically sample data should be generated before you begin test execution because it is difficult to perform test data management.
+Typically sample data should be generated before you begin test execution because it is difficult to handle test data management otherwise.
 Since in many testing environments creating test data takes many pre-steps or test environment configurations which is very time-consuming.
 Also If test data generation is done while you are in test execution phase you may exceed your testing deadline.

 Below are described several testing types together with some suggestions regarding their testing data needs.

 Test Data for White Box Testing

 In White Box Testing, test data Management is derived from direct examination of the code to be tested.
 Test data may be selected by taking into account the following things:

 - It is desirable to cover as many branches as possible; testing data can be generated such that all branches in the program source code are tested at least once

-- Path testing: all paths in the program source code are tested at least once - test data can be designed to cover as many cases as possible
+- Path testing: all paths in the program source code are tested at least once - test data preparation can done to cover as many cases as possible

 - Negative API Testing: